NansD/notes/content/blog/An elegant solution for memory leaks in React/An elegant solution for memory leaks in React.md

 }
 `````

-When running into that issue, I found multiple solutions, the most used one seem to be this one :
+When running into that issue, I found multiple solutions, the most used one seems to be this one :

 `````javascript
 function OtherExample() {